nhl1090/nhl1090/README.md

 ## Welcome to my Github profile
 I am a dedicated problem solver who likes helping others.

-This is a collection of a some repositories I've made during over time.

 ## 🔭 I’m currently working on:
 - Custom applications to help clients with their data management and project needs
 - Private ventures